 In 2017, a compliance case, UR-2017-9720 was opened relating to work that was occurring in the building without County review.
 It was later found that work was continuing to occur after a Stop Work Order was posted, at which point zoning violation ZV-2017-9820 was opened.
+This violation (ZV-2017-9820) is currently unresolved.
 This unpermitted work reconstructed the roof and enclosed the building from the elements.
 The current property owners were cited for this unpermitted work on the building.
 This permit request, if approved, will work towards moving the property towards full compliance.